John Doyle (director): Early life and education

+Career

-Early career
+Early years

 He was artistic director of four theatres in England, the Swan Theatre, Worcester (1982-1985), the Everyman in Cheltenham, the Everyman Theatre, Liverpool (1989-1993) and the Theatre Royal, York (1993-1997).

 Subsequently he was associate director of the Watermill Theatre, a 216-seat performance space in the English countryside of Berkshire until 2008.

 In his work he has become known for his unusual approach to musical theatre, often featuring casts who are both actors and musicians, accompanying one another on musical instruments while simultaneously playing roles.